Steps for Obtaining Accommodations

 Williamsport, PA 17701-5192

 If documentation provided by the student does not support a specific accommodation, the College can require additional testing at the student's expense.
-If documentation supports a specific accommodation, but the College wants a second opinion, the College can require one at its own expense from its own expert.

 If you think you have an undiagnosed disability and wish to find out, we recommend working through your local vocational rehabilitation agency or a private psychologist of your choosing.
 The Office of Accessibility Resources does not provide testing to screen for disabilities.
 For more guidance on the adult learning disability assessment process, click here.